Is the On Holding AG (NYSE:ONON) stock an investment opportunity?

 On Holding AG (NYSE: ONON) Ownership Details

-Mar 30, 2022, it was reported that the Company’s largest institutional holder is Durable Capital Partners LP holding total of 11.03 million shares that make 3.98% of the company’s total number of shares and are currently priced at 278.36 million.
+Jun 29, 2022, it was reported that the Company’s largest institutional holder is FMR, LLC holding total of 28.0 million shares that make 10.11% of the company’s total number of shares and are currently priced at 548.78 million.

-The securities firm FMR, LLC holds 10.81 million shares of ONON, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 3.90%, and the holding percentage of shares is valued at 272.8 million.
+The securities firm Price (T.Rowe) Associates Inc holds 9.12 million shares of ONON, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 3.29%, and the holding percentage of shares is valued at 178.71 million.

 An overview of On Holding AG’s technicals